WakiMak/trentent.github.io-forked/_posts/2017-04-13-citrix-xenapp-enumeration-performance-ima-vs-fma-oddities.md

   - Performance

 ---
-During the course of [load testing FMA to see how it compares with IMA](https://theorypc.ca/2017/04/12/citrix-&-enumeration-performance-ima-vs-fma-load-testing/) in terms of performance I encountered some oddities with FMA.
-It definitely is more efficient at enumerating & applications compared to IMA.
+During the course of [load testing FMA to see how it compares with IMA](https://theorypc.ca/2017/04/12/citrix-xenapp-enumeration-performance-ima-vs-fma-load-testing/) in terms of performance I encountered some oddities with FMA.
+It definitely is more efficient at enumerating XenApp applications compared to IMA.
 But...
 The differences in my testing may have been overstated.

 During the load testing I captured some performance counters.
 One of them, "Citrix XML Service - enumerate resources - Concurrent Transactions" seemed to line up almost perfectly with the load wcat was applying to the broker.
 BUT...
 It capped out.
 It seemed to cap at 200-220 concurrent connections.